 By setting up alerts, your support team (and others) can proactively take steps to help customers before they come to them, or worse, decide to give up on using the API.

 You may build a custom dashboard for users to view things such as a live log or a time series of their usage.
 Moesif can help to expedite this with the embedded templates feature.
-With embedded templates, you can take your favorite charts and make them available even for those who don’t have access to Moesif.
+With embedded templates, you can take your favorite charts or product data and make them available even for those who don’t have access to Moesif.
 For example, you could have a time series chart embedded in your APIs dashboard that has a quota line added to it to show how close developers are to reaching their quota and how their API request volumes are trending over time.

 API products are no different than any other product, all of them require users to have an easy and enjoyable experience using the product.
 Like most products, analytics can help ensure that you are moving in the right direction in terms of adoption and customer satisfaction.
 Moesif can help with digging into those analytics, gaining insights, and allowing you to take action through features like behavioral emails or alerts.
 To up your API product game, sign up for Moesif today and unlock deep insights coupled with features to help grow and improve your platform.